-As a member of the Juilliard Opera Center Mr. La Rosa appeared as the boxer Ochsenschwanz in Krenek’s Schwergewicht oder die Ehre der Nation under James Conlon, as Ford in Verdi’s Falstaff in a production by Stephen Wadsworth conducted by Keri-Lynn Wilson, as Rambo in Adams’ The Death of Klinghoffer under the baton of the composer, and as Raimbaud in Rossini’s Le Comte Ory.
-He has been heard in Britten’s The Rape of Lucretia at the Castleton Festival under Maestro Maazel, in Handel’s Giulio Cesare at Glimmerglass Opera, and as Dandini in Rossini’s La cenerentola during a summer residency with the San Francisco Opera Merola Program.
-He has also performed with Steven Blier under the auspices of the New York Festival of Song.
+Krenek's Schwergewicht oder die Ehre der Nation under the baton of James Conlon, as Ford in Falstaff in a production by Stephen Wadsworth conducted by Keri-Lynn Wilson, as Rambo in The Death of Klinghoffer under the baton of the composer, and as Raimbaud in Le comte Ory.

 Mr. La Rosa earned both his Master of Music and Artist Diploma from the Juilliard School and a Bachelor of Arts from Williams College, where he double majored in Philosophy and English.